xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

 .. glossary::

    Abstract
       We have upgraded from K2 to K3 on Talos Arctica.
 Overall, we have had more positive experience than negative one.
 We are now collecting the first benchmark data, just one week after K3 installation was completed.
-Of course, we are using
-      SerialEM on it.
+Of course, we are using SerialEM on it.

       I wanted to share our experience here.
 Hope it helps people to prepare for their own installation.

 .. _installation:

 Installation Went Smooth
 ------------------------

 The installation was fairly smooth.
 The engineers had installed K3 at other sites before so they have quite some experience already.
 Total installation only took three full days.
 We had two K3 systems in crates - one for Talos and one for Krios.
 Therefore, one unique advantage we had was an extra set of identical hardware components to swap test when needed.

-There were two failed hardware compenents in the original package for Talos, one was processing board and the other was MIB box and cable.
+There were two failed hardware components in the original package for Talos, one was processing board and the other was MIB box and cable.
 Once these two faulty hardware components were replaced with ones in Krios K3 crates, the system came up nicely.

 One can imagine, without spare hardware parts to trial and test, the installation could have taken a lot longer.
 We were lucky.

 .. _serialem:

 SerialEM Control
 ----------------

 It was pretty easy to get good control of K3 camera based on previous K2 camera setup.
-There are only a few things we needed to redo for
+There are only a few things we needed to redo for SerialEM calibration.
-SerialEM calibration.

 1. Camera Timing and Shutter Dead Time.

 #.
 Image Shift calibration for all the mags to be used.

 #.
 Pixelsizes at mag index 4, 16 and 17.
-They are 46X(LM), 2300X(LM) and 1250X (M). *Note: This is only to get SerialEM going,
+They are 46X(LM), 2300X(LM) and
-   more precise measurement of pixelsize at final image mags will need to be done carefully using different methods, for high resolution image processing.*
+   1250X (M). *Note: This is only to get SerialEM going, more precise measurement of pixelsize at final image mags will need to be done carefully using different methods, for high resolution image processing.*

 #.
 Stage Shift calibration for mag index 4, 16 and 17.
-They are 46X(LM), 2300X(LM) and 1250X (M).
-Double check tilting axis
-   angles from this step too.
+They are 46X(LM),
+   2300X(LM) and 1250X (M).
+Double check tilting axis angles from this step too.

 The K3 camera section of properties is below:

 .. code-block:: python
    :caption: K3 Properties
    :linenos:

    CameraProperties              1
    Name                          K3
    K2Type                        3